NewTestOrgRk/NewRepositoryRkm/README.md

 # NewRepositoryRkm

-test the changes TO CHECK THE github enterprise test
+ the changes TO CHECK THE github enterprise test